-The 2013 Regional Model Baseline Network with the 1992 Representative Year formed the baseline performance level.
-The CSO Master Plan adopted the year 1992 as the representative year for annual rainfall intensities and river levels.
-This choice is crucial as it serves as the benchmark for planning and evaluating both current and future CSO performance.
+The 2013 Regional Model Baseline Network with the 1992 Representative Year forms the baseline performance level.
+The CSO Master Plan adopted the year 1992 as the Representative Year for annual rainfall intensities and river levels.
+Using a Representative Year is crucial as it serves as the benchmark for planning and evaluating both current and future CSO performance.
 By using data from 1992 as a reference point, we can ensure consistency and accuracy in our assessments, aiding in the effective management and mitigation of CSOs.
 The performance of the current year's model network, which is the most recent representation of the sewer network condition, is tracked and reported against the baseline.